FarshidABZ/TextViewFlowLayout/README.md

 # TextViewFlowLayout
 Whatsapp and Telegram message layout

-If you are wondering how WhatsApp and Telegram handles the time shown in every messages.
+If you are wondering how WhatsApp and Telegram handle the time shown in every message.

 For those who don't know: